-- since the beginning of the Covid-19 pandemic (March 2020), the Government has once again been preparing to put on the agenda a possible amnesty for child abusers through the means of marriage.48 If passed, the bill will allow for the release from prison of men guilty of assaulting a minor if the age difference between the offender and the victim is up to 10 or 15 years, the act was committed without 'force, threat, or any other restriction on consent' and if the aggressor 'marries the victim'.
+- since 2018, different draft laws on mandatory consultation and implementation of conciliation in cases of divorce have been introduced; - although Turkey was one of the first states to sign and ratify the Istanbul Convention, there has been a backlash against the Convention and on 20 March 2021, Turkey announced its withdrawal from the Convention by a President's Decision (No. 3718).
+The withdrawal process was completed on 1 July 2021. - since the beginning of the Covid-19 pandemic (March 2020), the Government has once again been preparing to put on the agenda a possible amnesty for child abusers through the means of marriage.
+If passed, the bill will allow for the release from prison of men guilty of assaulting a minor if the age difference between the offender and the victim is up to 10 or 15 years, the act was committed without 'force, threat, or any other restriction on consent' and if the aggressor 'marries the victim'.
 The proposal would open the door for sexual predators, encourage marriage to minors (child marriages) and would override the interest of the child.
-This would also constitute a violation of Article 37 of the Istanbul Convention,49 which provides that child marriage is a form of gender-based violence.
+This would also constitute a violation of several of the provisions of the UN Convention on the Rights of the Child, which provides that forced and early marriage denies children their right to protection from harmful practices, abuse and exploitation, and takes away their right to develop to their fullest (Articles 3, 12, 19, 24, 34, 35 and 36).